 At Precision we have a full team of coaches, medics and specialists.
+We are all full time industry professionals our entire focus to help you achieve your goals.
 You will have your lead coach but we regularly consult on athletes to make the best use of the team’s experience in coaching which covers the full spectrum of working with novice athletes all the way to Olympic athletes and World Champions.
 This sharing of knowledge is really effective to ensure strong results for the athlete.

-CoachesWILL USHER – COACH & FOUNDERRAYA HUBBELL – COACH & PARTNERMARC JENKINS – COACHHELEN JENKINS – COACHMARC PREECE – COACHMIKE HUCKLE – COACH
+CoachesWILL USHER – COACH & FOUNDERRAYA HUBBELL – COACH & PARTNERMARC JENKINS – COACHHELEN JENKINS – COACHMARC PREECE – COACHLIZI DUNCOMBE – COACH

-SpecialistsDR JOHN ALLEN – PHYSIOTHERAPISTCASSIE PATTEN – SWIM SPECIALISTALICE TOURELL-NORTH – STRENGTH & CONDITIONING SPECIALISTWILL GIRLING – NUTRITIONIST
+SpecialistsDR JOHN ALLEN – PHYSIOTHERAPISTCASSIE PATTEN – SWIM SPECIALISTALICE TOURELL-NORTH – STRENGTH & CONDITIONING SPECIALISTJAKE YARRANTON – BIKE FITTERWILL GIRLING – NUTRITIONIST

-Will is a full time coach and has been coaching multisport for 20 years now and over this time as both a coach and athlete he has had the good fortune to work with and learn from some legendary coaches.
-The lessons learnt he has implemented into his coaching guiding over 150 athletes to Great Britain Age Group success with numerous Top 10, podiums and champions across the whole range of ITU World, European, IRONMAN and Challenge Family races along the way.
+Will is a full time coach and has been coaching Triathlon for 21 years now and over this time as both a coach and athlete he has had the good fortune to work with and learn from some legendary coaches.
+The lessons learnt he has implemented into his coaching guiding over 200 athletes to Great Britain Age Group success with numerous Top 10, podiums and champions across the whole range of ITU World, European, IRONMAN and Challenge Family races along the way.

-Will has had further success with the team he created in October 2010, ONE Triathlon RDS which more recently has been re-branded into Precision Race Team.
+Will is the Head Coach and Founder of Precision Race Team the current UK and EMEA No. 1 IRONMAN Team.
+The team was rebranded in 2018 from ONE Triathlon RDS which was also an award winning team at ITU.
 The team is largely made up of top 1-5% Age Group athletes with well over 100 Great Britain Age Group international athletes as well as several World and European medalists.

 The truth is every athlete is different and deserves an individual approach.
 Will offers strong guidance and entirely individualised targets.
 However, feedback is vital.
 Coaching is a relationship and as with any relationship communication is key.
 Will encourages as much feedback and contact as an athlete can give but will also work with the athlete to educate them as to the really important information to feedback on from a performance perspective as well as the information important to them as an individual.